aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/formulas/_index.md

 ## **Introduction**

 One of the of Microsoft Excel's compelling features is its ability to process data with formulas and functions.
 Microsoft Excel provides a set of built-in functions and formulas that helps users to perform complex calculations quickly.
 Aspose.Cells also provides a huge set of built-in functions and formulas that help developers compute values easily.
 Aspose.Cells also supports add-in functions.
-Moreover, Aspose.Cells support array and R1C1 formulas in Aspose.Cells.
+Moreover, Aspose.Cells supports array and R1C1 formulas.

 ## **How to Use Formulas and Functions**